victoriademina/PaymentGateway/README.md

 - Introduce JWT Authentication to harden the application security.
 Currently, I implemented authorization only: only the merchant who created a transaction can retrieve additional details about it.
 - Improve data validation across application.
 Consider using [FluentValidation library](https://docs.fluentvalidation.net/en/latest/index.html) for building strongly-typed validation rules.
-- Ensure idempotency of the transaction creation process by creating a separate endpoint `POST transactions/reserve` for reserving a transactionId.
+- Ensure idempotency of the transaction creation process by creating a separate endpoint `POST transactions/reserve` for reserving a transactionId, which should then be used to create the actual transaction.
 - Implement the [Luhn algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) for card number validation to prevent errors and fraudulent activities.
 - Consider event-driven architecture for asyncronous communication with banks.
-This way `POST transactions/create` endpoint should immediately return a pending status, without waiting for a redsponce from bank.
+This way `POST transactions/create` endpoint should immediately return a pending status, without waiting for a response from bank.

 ## Recommended Choice of Cloud Technologies